 Worst of all, midway through residency I was asked to tone down my travels if I wanted to stay in the program given a perceived capriciousness in the way I carried myself and how much more I seemed to care about this blog.
 Another wave began crashing down.

-But after a grueling road trip across the United States and Venezuela, I responded by developing new habits.
-I cut out toxic influences in my life, let my fears go, surrounded myself by loved ones who supported me instead of telling me what to do, and accepted my own intrinsic faults by diving headfirst into self-reflection.
-I shared insecurities far and wide among my colleagues and they reflected back onto me theirs.
+But after a grueling road trip across the United States and Venezuela, I responded with a 2 year process of consciously developing new habits.
+I cut out the negative toxic influences in my life, let my fears go, surrounded myself by loved ones who supported me instead of telling me what to do, and accepted my own intrinsic faults by diving headfirst into self-reflection.
+I shared insecurities far and wide among my colleagues and they reflected back to me theirs.
 We made sure as residents to not be afraid to ask for help.

 I soon realized the beauty of foregoing things out of my control, allowing myself to directly steer toward the places where I could make a difference.
 I began to renew my confidence, deftly bringing my studying from the passenger to the driver’s seat while I travelled.
 FYI – The NYT agrees: Studying becomes more effective when you’re traveling.
 I also started coming back from work everyday feeling that true fulfillment I always long sought, beginning to believe I had the best job on the planet.